 Main pylon construction moved forward simultaneously, with concrete poured in place beneath jump forms.
 The main pylon crossbeams were precast directly on barges, sent directly to the project site, and placed with the Left Coast Lifter.
 The height of the eight pylons is 419 feet.

 Structural steel erection, stay cable installation, and precast deck panels were constructed in a balanced cantilever sequence.
-High levels of production resulted in the team begin able to erect four stay cables plus two structural steel field sections, precast deck panels, rebar and concrete filler joints, and make tensioning adjustments in one week’s time.
+High levels of production resulted in the team being able to erect four stay cables plus two structural steel field sections, precast deck panels, rebar and concrete filler joints, and make tensioning adjustments in one week’s time.
 The main span has a total of 192 stay cables totaling 700 miles of metal cable strands.

 The roadway deck consists of steel-reinforced concrete deck panels, each 12 feet long and varying from 22 to 45 feet wide.
 More than 6,200 individual precast concrete road deck panels were installed to complete the driving surface for the twin spans.

 The westbound span opened to traffic in August of 2017.
 Traffic from the existing structure was moved to the new westbound span until the eastbound span was completed and opened in September of 2018.
 Demolition of the old bridge is ongoing.